 Mel’s 20 Thrift Store Tips & Tricks

-We’re currently on vacation in Maui and I’ve been getting lots of questions on my outfit.
-I’ve realized the majority of my outfits are thrifted and since I can’t link to a specific item, I decided to compile a list of 20 tips and tricks that have worked well for me throughout the years.
-While I understand that thrifting isn't for everyone, and some may feel that the time and effort involved may not be worth it, I completely respect those viewpoints.
-Furthermore, I recognize that having the resources and time to source outfits is a privilege, and I understand that every body shape is unique, making the thrifting experience more accessible to some than others.
+We’re currently on vacation in Maui, and I’ve been getting lots of questions about my outfits.
+I’ve realized that the majority of my outfits are thrifted, and since I can’t link to specific items, I've compiled a list of 20 tips and tricks that have worked well for me over the years.
+While I understand that thrifting isn't for everyone, and some may feel the time and effort involved aren't worth it, I completely respect those viewpoints.
+Furthermore, I recognize that having the resources and time to source outfits is a privilege, and I understand that every body shape is unique, which makes the thrifting experience more accessible to some than to others.

-Be open minded: Be open to trying on a variety of sizes and styles.
+Be open-minded: Try on a variety of sizes and styles.
 You never know what hidden treasures you may find.
-This includes thinking outside of the box.
+This includes thinking outside the box.
 You may end up discovering something you never knew you wanted, and you may be surprised at how much you enjoy it.

-Be patient: Thrift store shopping can take time, so enjoy the treasure hunt and be patient.
+Be patient: Thrift store shopping can take time, so enjoy the treasure hunt.
 Don't expect to find everything you're looking for in one trip.
 It takes time to build a collection of items, sometimes over several years.
 Sometimes you might find nothing.

-Go often: Thrift stores often have a high turnover of inventory, so it's important to visit frequently to find the best deals and new items.
+Go often: Thrift stores have high inventory turnover, so it's important to visit frequently to find the best deals and new items.
 Find your local thrift store and make it part of your errand rhythm.
-Also, when on road-trips I love to stop at thrift stores on the way.
-A great to stretch legs, use the bathroom, and give your kid a chance to play with some toys and potentially find something for car entertainment.
+Also, when on road trips, I love to stop at thrift stores on the way.
+A great way to stretch legs, use the bathroom, and give your kid a chance to play with some toys and potentially find something for car entertainment.

-Make a list: Before heading to the thrift store, make a list of specific items you're looking for.
+Make a list: Before heading to the thrift store, list the specific items you're looking for.
 This will help you stay focused and avoid purchasing items you don't need.

-Dress comfortably: Wear comfortable clothing and shoes that are easy to take on and off when trying on clothes.
+Dress comfortably: Wear clothing and shoes that are easy to put on and take off when trying on clothes.

 Follow thrift stores on social media: Many thrift stores post their newest arrivals, sales, and deals on their social media channels.
 Follow them to keep up to date on what’s available.

-Look for quality fabrics: Check the label for high-quality fabrics like wool, linen, cotton, silk, and cashmere.
+Look for quality fabrics: Check the label for wool, linen, cotton, silk, or cashmere.
 These pieces are typically more durable and will last longer.

 Know your brands: Familiarize yourself with popular brands to help you identify high-quality pieces at a great price.

-Inspect items carefully: Before purchasing, inspect the item for any damage or stains.
+Inspect items carefully: Before purchasing, check for any damage or stains.
 Thoroughly examine the items you are interested in to make sure they are in good condition.

-Don't forget about accessories: Thrift stores are a great place to find unique accessories like jewelry, scarves, and belts that can make a statement and uplift your outfit.
+Don't forget accessories: thrift stores are a great place to find unique pieces like jewelry, scarves, and belts that can make a statement and elevate your outfit.

 Don’t skip the home items: Thrifting linens and kitchen items can be great too.
 Check for any stains and always wash the item as soon as you get home with hot water, soap, and vinegar.
 Dry items on high heat.

-Look at end caps for hidden treasures: End caps are the shelves at the end of each aisle in a thrift store.
+Look at end caps for hidden treasures: the shelves at the ends of each aisle in a thrift store.
 These areas can contain hidden gems.

-Look for clues for recent restock: Sometimes thrift stores have just restocked the shelves and you may find newly arrived gems, so look for signs of restocking like cartons or new labels.
+Look for clues for recent restock: Sometimes thrift stores have just restocked the shelves, and you may find newly arrived gems.
+Look for signs of restocking, like clothing racks or new labels.

 Check the men's and kids' sections: Don't limit yourself to just the women's section.
 The men's and kids' sections can have hidden treasures that you might not find in the women's section.